mohamedfayez455/Blog/readme.md

-In this projecti bulit an advanced blogger , we will be using Sentinel to control all of the authentication process. show the users's profile , user's posts , and update your profile as well.
+In this project I bulit an advanced blogger , we will be using Sentinel to control all of the authentication process. show the users's profile , user's posts , and update your profile as well.